Have you ever had an unexpected guest call and say that they’ll be at your home in less than an hour.

 Take a lint roller and run it over your upholstery, furniture, and drapes.
 You can even do your lampshades and small patches of your rug.
 This will pick up pet hair, pieces of dirt, and any fuzz.
 Finally, get a vacuum and run it quickly over the floor to catch any remaining pieces.

 This is another area where a small investment in an air purifier can help.
-Pet air purifiers are excellent at trapping animal hair and dander so it doesn’t collect around your home.
+The best air purifier for pet hair is excellent at trapping animal hair and dander so it doesn’t collect around your home.

 10 Minutes to a Sparking Bathroom